andre-santos-pt/javardise/README.md

 # Builds (requires Gradle 8.4)

 ## Executable JAR (requires JRE 17+)
 Run the task **fatJar** (*distribution* category) to produce a standalone executable JARs for the respective platform.
-This will output a JAR file like **javardise-OS.jar** stored in *build/dist*, which can be executed.
+This will output a JAR file like **javardise-OS-version.jar** stored in *build/dist*, which can be executed.
 This option requires a JRE installed.

-- Windows: ``java -jar javardise-windows.jar``
+- Windows: ``java -jar javardise-windows-x.y.z.jar``
-- MacOS: ``java -XstartOnFirstThread -jar javardise-macos.jar``
+- MacOS: ``java -XstartOnFirstThread -jar javardise-macos-x.y.z.jar``
+- Linux: ``java -jar javardise-linux-x.y.z.jar``

 ## Standalone application (with embedded JRE)
 Run the task **jpackage** (*distribution* category) to produce an installable bundle for your operating system, without requiring Java previously installed.
 The output file will be stored in *build/dist*.
 The plugin for compilation will be packaged.